clickbaitnate/VibeTune/README.md

 # VibeTune 🎧

-VibeTune is a binaural beats software crafted with love by Nathan A.M.
+VibeTune is a binaural beats synthesizer crafted with love by Nathan A.M.
 Enter the realm of chill vibes, focus, or meditation with just a click.

 ## Features 🌟

 - Adjustable binaural beats frequency
-- Customizable background and button colors
+- Customizable background and UI colors
-- Start and stop functionality
+- White Noise Generator
-- Background image rotation for that extra vibe
+- Info about each Brainwave

 ## Getting Started 🚀